sejal-prog/Watermarking/README.md

 - **Legacy Model (96-bit)**: December 2024 version
   - Model name: `videoseal_0.0`
   - Download: [rgb_96b.pth](https://dl.fbaipublicfiles.com/videoseal/rgb_96b.pth)
-  - More robust but more visible watermarks
+  - More visible watermarks, a bit more robust on heavy crops

-Note: Video-optimized models (v1.0) will be released soon.
-For complete model checkpoints (with optimizer states and discriminator), see [docs/training.md](docs/training.md).
+Note: For complete model checkpoints (with optimizer states and discriminator), see [docs/training.md](docs/training.md).
+Video-optimized models (v1.0) should be released in the coming months.

 ### Download the other models used as baselines